 University tuition waivers

 A student who receives a full-time waiver of University tuition during the summer term (6 credits) may register for more than 6 credits without additional University tuition charges.
-However, the student’s waiver form must indicate the actual number of credits to be taken to avoid charges for the credits above 6.
-Contact the Office of Student Accounts concerning any incorrect charges.

-- International students who are unclear about their need to enroll during the summer should contact the Office of International Students and Scholars (304-293-3519, email@example.com).
+- International students who are unclear about their need to enroll during the summer should contact the Office of International Students and Scholars Services (304-293-3519, firstname.lastname@example.org).

 Student health insurance